I MAKE LOTS and lots and lots of videos. Here's an exhaustive but by no means complete catalogue:

 MISCELLANEOUS, PT 1: a sketch I starred in, written by (and co-starring) Nick Luciano.
 This is me doing my best Tim and Eric impression in my favorite New Orleans Hawaiian shirt.

-MISCELLANEOUS, PT 3: A throwback to my "shock for shock's sake" approach to comedy, a remake of a short Pete and I shot in our friend Clay's basement about the story behind the Beatles' "Revolution 9."
-Somehow, YouTube let us use part of John Lennon's "Imagine" here, yet took down the best of our early shorts, an awkward father/son confrontation set to Jefferson Airplane's "White Rabbit."
+MISCELLANEOUS, PT 2: A "shock for shock's sake" remake of a short Pete and I shot in our friend Clay's basement about the story behind the Beatles' "Revolution 9."
+Somehow, YouTube let us use part of John Lennon's "Imagine" here, yet took down our best early short, an awkward father/son confrontation set to Jefferson Airplane's "White Rabbit."